yanun0323/ebui/README.md

 #### EBUI is a [SwiftUI](https://developer.apple.com/documentation/swiftui) likes UI framework build with golang and [Ebitengine](https://github.com/hajimehoshi/ebiten) framework.

-For develop games, apps, and other interactive applications.
+For develop games, apps, websites, and other interactive applications.

 It also works within a [Ebitengine](https://github.com/hajimehoshi/ebiten) application.